+How do you watch the complete Alien timeline?
 When the crew of the Nostromo touched down on the stormy moon LV-426 in 1979’s Alien, they had no idea of the horrors they were about to encounter.
 Nor, for that matter, did audiences.
-When crewmember Kane (John Hurt) was dragged back to the ship with a parasitic organism attached to his face, the birth scene that followed, as a screeching infant Alien burst from his chest, was one of the most shocking in 1970s cinema.
+When crewmember Kane (John Hurt) was dragged back to the ship with a parasitic organism attached to his face, the birth scene that followed, as a screeching infant Xenomorph burst from his chest, was one of the most shocking in ’70s cinema.

-Directed by Ridley Scott, Alien was essentially a slasher movie in space – The Texas Chainsaw Massacre’s raw terror was an influence – but the quality of its writing, acting, and stark direction elevated it above the ranks of B-movie schlock, and turned survivor Lieutenant Ripley (Sigourney Weaver) into a sci-fi icon.
+Directed by Ridley Scott, Alien was essentially a slasher horror movie in space – The Texas Chainsaw Massacre’s raw terror was an influence – but the quality of its writing, acting, and stark direction elevated it above the ranks of B-movie schlock, and turned survivor Lieutenant Ripley (Sigourney Weaver) into a science fiction movie icon.

-Alien’s success all but ensured more horrors would follow – and over 40 years later, the series’ timeline is a complicated one.
+The Alien movies successes ensured more horrors would follow – and over 40 years later, the series’ timeline is a complicated one.
 Some plot threads reach right back to the creation of life on our planet.
 Other threads, meanwhile, have been left tantalisingly dangling.
-Here’s how the timeline looks in chronological order.
+Here’s how the Alien timeline looks in chronological order.

 - Alien: Covenant